 Norway's participation in the NATO operation in Afghanistan and three Norwegian newspapers' publication of the Prophet Muhammad cartoons in 2005–06 has made Norway a symbolical target for jihadist militants.
 The primary risk stems from firearm attacks by self-radicalised individuals, including dozens of potential returnees who have fought with jihadists in Syria and Iraq, against soft targets similar to those seen in Belgium, Denmark, and France in 2014–15.
-Terrorist attacks by far-right extremists are unlikely, despite the July 2011 IED and firearm attacks by an individual attacker against a government building and a Labour Party youth camp, and the attempted attack on a mosque in 2019.
+Terrorist attacks by far-right extremists are rare, despite the July 2011 IED and firearm attacks by an individual attacker against a government building and a Labour Party youth camp, and the attempted attack on a mosque in 2019.

-Norway is unlikely to become involved in an interstate conflict affecting its territory.
-The country's membership in NATO and shared border with Russia in the north will make it vulnerable in the unlikely event of a NATO-Russia conflict, but this is unlikely to occur despite the deterioration of relations between Western Europe and Russia.
+Norway is very unlikely to become involved in an interstate conflict affecting its territory.
+The country's membership in NATO and shared border with Russia in the north will make it vulnerable in the unlikely event of a NATO-Russia conflict.
+However, this is unlikely to occur despite the deterioration of relations between Western Europe and Russia.
 Any conflict within Norwegian-controlled areas would likely be offshore in the high north and as part of a potential (but unlikely) NATO-Russia conflict in the Arctic.